List of political parties in Iraq

 The following is a list of political parties in Iraq.

 Iraq is a multi-party state.
 Political parties are commonly grouped by ideology/ethnic affiliation and by the group with which they were listed on the ballot of the 2005 Iraqi National Assembly election.

+The electoral system of Iraq favours larger parties and coalitions, but makes it difficult for a single party to dominate with a majority.